-Note: Currently (spring 2017), a new section of trail is being built up Moose Creek starting from just south of Spruce Woods day-use area.
+Currently (spring 2017), a new section of trail is being built up Moose Creek starting from just south of Spruce Woods day-use area.
 Because of the 2013 flood, there is no direct connection from the day-use area to the trail.
 Instead you have to use the resource road that leaves the western leg of the Demonstration Forest Road just north of the day-use area.
 This section is part of the Trans Canada Trail.
+See sketch map

 - Moose Mountain from the new trail up Moose Creek

 Please refer to the trail description in the guidebook, especially for unofficial, off-trail hikes.

 Kananaskis Country Trail Guide Volume 2 Trail #71

 Trailhead: Dawson 51.023497N, -114.881456W